lemonds-emu/lemonds/README.md

 - Grab the latest Remastered Uzuy MMJR build from the official [Github Releases](https://github.com/uzuy-emul/uzuy/releases/tag/revision-v5) page.
 ## Edge
 - Grab the latest Remastered Uzuy Edge build from the official [Github Releases](https://github.com/uzuy-emul/uzuy/releases/tag/revision-v5) page.
+## Difference
+- MMJR is based off Uzuy.
+It may give better performance.
+- Edge is based off yuzu.
+It may give better performance on lowend devices.
 ----
 If a pop up like the one below pops up click show more and install anyway or install without analyzing.
 - **THIS IS BECAUSE OF THE PACKAGE NAME CHANGE!**